openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

   * NOTE:  Changes to the Openstack V2 compute client will be implemented under a bug report, and not under this spec.
   * Add an optional description parameter to CreateServer.
+  * Add an optional description parameter to RebuildServer.
   * Add an optional description parameter to SetServer and UnsetServer.
   * Return the description on ShowServer.
 This can be null.